Help us improve your experience.

 A CA can issue multiple certificates in the form of a tree structure.
 A root certificate is the topmost certificate of the tree, the private key of which is used to sign other certificates.
 All certificates immediately below the root certificate inherit the signature or trustworthiness of the root certificate.
 This is somewhat like the notarizing of an identity.

-To configure a root CA certificate you must:
+To configure a root CA certificate:

-• Obtain a certificate from an External CA (not covered in this topic).
+• Obtain a certificate from an external CA (not covered in this topic).

 Certificate Chain Implementation

-• Certificate Authority (CA)— CA is a trusted third party responsible for validating the identities of entities (such as websites, email addresses, or companies, or individual persons) and issues a digital certificate by binding cryptographic keys.
+• Certificate authority (CA)—CA is a trusted third party responsible for validating the identities of entities (such as websites, email addresses, or companies, or individual persons) and issues a digital certificate by binding cryptographic keys.
 If your organization owns a CA server, then you become your own CA and use self-signed certificate.

 Certificate Chain Support for SSL Initiation

-This example shows how to install the certificate chain to enable browsers to trust your certificate.
+The following example shows how to install the certificate chain to enable browsers to trust your certificate.

 Requirements